Faisal Al-Ghamdi

-Faisal Al-Ghamdi (فَيْصَل عَبْد الرَّحْمٰن الْغَامِدِيّ; born 13 August 2001) is a Saudi professional footballer who currently plays as a midfielder for Al-Ettifaq.
+Faisal Abdulrahman Al-Ghamdi (فَيْصَل عَبْد الرَّحْمٰن الْغَامِدِيّ; born 13 August 2001) is a Saudi Arabian professional footballer who plays as a midfielder for Saudi Pro League side Al-Ittihad and the Saudi Arabia national team.

-Career
+Club career

 Al-Ghamdi began his career at the youth team of Al-Ettifaq.
 He signed his first professional contract with the club on 12 December 2019.
 He made his first team debut for Al-Ettifaq on 5 May 2022 by coming off the bench in a 4–0 away win against Al-Taawoun.
 He made his first start for the club on 11 May 2022 in the 2–0 defeat to Al-Hilal.

+On 7 September 2023, Al-Ghamdi joined Al-Ittihad on a five-year deal.
+On 1 September 2024, Al-Ghamdi joined Belgian club Beerschot on a one-year loan, making his debut in a 4–0 derby loss at Royal Antwerp at the end of the month.
+On 10 May 2025, he scored his first goal for Beerschot from a penalty in a 4–2 win over Cercle Brugge during the relegation play-offs.

 International career

 Saudi Arabia U20

-Al-Ghamdi was part of the squad that qualified to the 2020 AFC U-19 Championship.
+Al-Ghamdi was part of the squad that qualified for the 2020 AFC U-19 Championship.
 He made 2 appearances during the qualifiers.
 Al-Ghamdi was also part of the squad that participated in the 2020 Arab Cup U-20.

 Saudi Arabia U23

 Al-Ghamdi earned his first call-up for the Saudi Arabia U23 national team during the 2021 Islamic Solidarity Games.
 He made 4 appearances throughout the competition as the Green Falcons finished in second place, earning a silver medal.
 Al-Ghamdi was also included in the squad that won the 2022 WAFF U-23 Championship.

+In June 2023, he took part in the Maurice Revello Tournament in France with Saudi Arabia.